atsid/express-mountie/README.md

 ```

 ## Dependencies
-express-mountie is a promise-based API and requires runtime promise support.
+express-mountie requires runtime Promise support.
 This can be provided by:

 * Using nodejs with the --harmony flag to enable promises
 * Including a promise-providing polyfill such as babeljs.io or https://github.com/jakearchibald/es6-promise